maniaplanet/game-modes-mp3/README.md

-game-modes
+Game modes script
 ==========

-ManiaPlanet game modes script
+This project regroup some of the ManiaPlanet game modes scripts.